pgEdge/pgedge-docs/pgedge_stylesheet.md

 - Release Notes
 - Developer Resources

----

-After the TOC, a short introduction should describe the project; this can include what the project does, and very short descriptions of usage or who would benefit from using the project.
-After the introductory paragraph, include details about:
+After the TOC, include a short introduction that describes the project, including what the project does, and a very short descriptions of usage or why someone might use the project.
+After the introductory paragraph, and include the following sections:

-Building from Source
-Simple Configuration Steps
-Using the Project
+The ## Installation section has an introductory sentence, followed by:

+* Prerequisite software or configuration details
+* How to installing the project with pgEdge software like the Control Plane if applicable.
+* How to building from source.

+Next is the ## Configuration section; this section has an introductory sentence, followed by:

+* simple configuration steps.
+* a link to more advanced installation options.

+Next is the ## Using Project Name section; this section has an introductory sentence, followed by:

+* simple usage instructions and examples.
+* one or more links to more advanced usage pages.

+Next is the ## Documentation section; this section has an introductory sentence, followed by:

-Building the Documentation from Source
+* details about building the documentation from source.

-The intention of the README file is to include enough information to get a user started, along with links to deeper information for a long-term user.

-README file content should be wrapped at 79 characters, with the exception of links and table cell content, which should all reside on the same line.
+* links to the pgEdge documentation site.

+At the end of the README:

+Include a link to the Issues page for the project:  "To report an issue with the software, visit:"

+If applicable, include a section/link for Developers/Project contributers that links to developer documentation if available (and if developer documentation is not available, link to the GH site): "We welcome your project contributions; for more information, see docs/developers.md."

+Include a link to the online documentation at:  For more information, visit [docs.pgedge.com](docs.pgedge.com)

-At the end of each README file, include a second-level heading (## License) followed by the note:
+At the end of each README file, include a license section:

+## License

 This project is licensed under the [PostgreSQL License](LICENSE.md).

-The LICENSE.md file should be stored in the docs folder; aliases don't work properly with MkDocs.

 ## Documentation